eethomp/eethomp.github.io/_posts/2019-09-07-WSL-for-Ruby.md

 title:  "Set up WSL for Ruby"
 ---

-A lot of this is from [Gorails.com](https://gorails.com/setup/windows/10) but my experiences weren't exactly smooth.

-For starters, I wouldn't recommend joining Windows Insider.
-If you have the Fall Creators Update you have the ability to run WSL.
-Joining the "Fast" circle is only a good idea if you don't use your machine for personal finances because it could expose you to insecure patches.
-This means you will not have WSL2 yet.
+I'm trying to learn Ruby on Rails with a friend, who has build a prototype app and put it in Git.
+I have a nice, fast Windows 10 machine and rather than set up a Linux VM, I was encouraged by a lot of blog posts from Ruby on Rails developers who have succesfully used the Windows Subystem for Linux (WSL).
+It is turning out to be er... interesting.

-Enable WSL and install Ubuntu from the Windows Store.
-You will now have a naked bash shell.
-You will be promped to make a username and password.
-The password is for sudo so make a note of it.
+Microsoft provides good, basic instructions for [installing WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+I am using Ubuntu 18.04 LTS.
+Following the directions there, enable WSL and install Ubuntu from the Windows Store.
+Continue following the Microsoft directions to [launch and intialize](https://docs.microsoft.com/en-us/windows/wsl/initialize-distro) your Ubuntu shell.
+Be sure to make a note of the sudo password.

 Next, update your installation.
 ```